-The courses below are in addition to CIS Core and "College Core Curriculum".
+The courses below are in addition to CIS Core Curriculum and "College Core Curriculum".
 They are designed for students desiring a career in business-related information processing.
 Students will complete the following courses:

-CIS Core 28 hours

-COBACS S Core 45 hours
+CIS Core 3 hours COBACS Core 5 hours

-CIS and Other Support t (11-12 hours)
+CIS and Other Support (11-12 hours)

-CIS 2253 Web Engineering 3 hours

-CIS 3313 Advanced Systems Analysis and Design 3 hours

-lowing 3 courses: CIS 2002, 3113, 3353, or 3363
+CIS 2253 Web Engineering CIS 3313 Advanced Systems Analysis and Design One of the foll owing four courses: CIS 3033, CIS 3113, CIS 3353, or CIS 3363 Discrete Mathematics

-Discrete Mathematics